Russian Courts Block 33 Sticker Packs with Extremist Symbols in Telegram

 Russian courts have banned more than 30 sticker packs in Telegram due to Nazi symbols.

-For example, on March 12, the courts of the Kirov region recognized 33 sets of stickers containing images of Adolf Hitler, swastikas, and related memes as extremist.
-The decisions require the blocking of sticker packs.
+On March 12, courts in the Kirov region recognized 33 sticker sets containing images of Adolf Hitler, swastikas, and related memes as extremist.
+The decisions require the blocking of these sticker packs.
 Users who continue to distribute them face fines of up to 2,000 rubles.

-Not individual stickers are prohibited, but entire sets via specific links, since viewing any sticker pack provides access to all prohibited content.
-The Prosecutor's Office of the Kirov Region, which initiated the lawsuits, described this content as "propaganda of Nazi ideology."
+Not individual stickers, but entire sets via specific links are banned, as viewing any sticker pack grants access to all prohibited content.
+The Kirov Region Prosecutor's Office, which initiated the lawsuits, characterized the content as "propaganda of Nazi ideology."

-Deputy Chairman of the State Duma IT Committee Anton Gorelkin noted that blocking Telegram can be avoided if the messenger removes the controversial sticker packs.
-He also urged the messenger's administration to consider implementing mechanisms that allow users to complain about illegal content.
-At the same time, even a neutral sticker from a prohibited set will be considered a violation, as it provides access to the entire package.
+Deputy Chairman of the State Duma IT Committee, Anton Gorelkin, noted that blocking Telegram could be avoided if the messenger removes the controversial sticker packs.
+He also urged the messenger's administration to consider implementing mechanisms that allow users to report illegal content.
+Even a neutral sticker from a banned set will be considered a violation, as it provides access to the entire pack.

-Experts clarify that the ban applies only to specific links, and if the sticker pack is re-released without prohibited symbols with a new address, it can be used legally.
+Experts clarify that the ban only applies to specific links, and if a sticker pack is re-released without the banned symbols and with a new address, it can be used legally.

 Telegram Fined for Channels Calling for Violation of Russia's Territorial Integrity